 Community Environmental Conservation Promoter

 Work partners and Volunteers co-develop identified opportunities for local youth in leadership and life skills, promote positive environmental stewardship, and encourage civic participation.
 Youth in leadership and life skills are the foundation of achieving environmental stewardship.
-Additionally, Volunteers support community-led after-school programs and youth in various activities, including the promotion of youth clubs, facilitation of environmental hands on activities, and community environmental events.
+Additionally, Volunteers support community-led after-school programs and youth in various activities, including the promotion of youth clubs, facilitation of environmental hands-on activities, and community environmental events.

 Work partners and Volunteers co-develop environmental activities such as organic gardening, nursery/reforestation, and waste management, and promote the use of appropriate technologies like eco-stoves and renewable energy (e.g., solar panels).
 In collaboration with strategic partners, Volunteers support the development of sustainable living strategies and techniques that promote conservation of the local ecosystem and natural resources.

-During service, Peace Corps Panama provide learning experiences to strengthen Volunteers’ general and technical competencies, such as: community conservation techniques, climate change mitigation and adaptation, and positive youth development.
+During service, Peace Corps Panama provides learning experiences to strengthen Volunteers’ general and technical competencies, such as: community conservation techniques, climate change mitigation and adaptation, and positive youth development.
 Volunteers are expected to self-assess and self-evaluate their development of these competencies.
 This will positively impact the Volunteer’s experience and service to the community.

 The most important resource Volunteers will need to be successful is the ability to communicate ideas clearly and to develop strong interpersonal relationships.
 Creativity in using locally available resources will also be important.
 Volunteers must be prepared to be proactive, self-driven, and to motivate others.